DanielTellier/DanielTellier.github.io/about.md

-# Intro
+# Blog Objective
-I enjoy studying machine learning.
+Share what I learn in a concise manor.

-# Career Interests
+# Notes Objective
+Reference material for myself and others.

+# Areas of Interest
+- Embedded Systems
 - Machine Learning
-- C/C++

 # Hobbies
 - Climbing